 Through the lens of this ethos, the act of relinquishing an infant deemed unfit was not a personal tragedy but a sacrifice for the greater good.

-For Spartan families, especially mothers, the emotional toll of this practice cannot be understated.
+For Spartan families, especially mothers, we can only assume the emotional toll of this practice was significant.

 While Spartan women were known for their resilience and stoicism, the act of parting with a child would undoubtedly have been a deeply traumatic experience.